yossisp/spektor.dev/content/blog/apollo-client-and-ssl-handshake-failure/index.md

 At first I suspected that CORS is culprit, that somehow it blocks browser requests.
 This was not the case however.
 After removing authentication logic piece by piece in order to identify the problem I discovered the issue was passing headers to the Apollo client as can be seen in the code excerpt above, specifically the `host` header which was something like `bla.bla.bla.elasticbeanstalk.com`.

 "But what does that have to do with the SSL handshake error?", you ask.
-Well, it turns out that `host` header is quite important and is used in Server Name Indication ([SNI](https://en.wikipedia.org/wiki/Server_Name_Indication)) extension to TLS protocol.
+Well, it turns out that `host` header is quite important and it may be used in Server Name Indication ([SNI](https://en.wikipedia.org/wiki/Server_Name_Indication)) extension to TLS protocol.
 Here's the gist:

-> Since issuing SSL certificate per dedicated IP address is [expensive](https://aws.amazon.com/cloudfront/custom-ssl-domains/) you need to somehow tell the server which resource you're interested in.
-The trick is though that before any communication between the client and server starts, SSL handshake must be made.
-But how does one make the SSL handshake if the resource is not yet known and the server doesn't know which certificate to send?
-This is where SNI comes in: the mechanism was added in order to tell the server which virtual domain to serve.
-SNI relies on the `host` header to tell the server which domain to serve.
-Since my `host` header contained Elastic Beanstalk domain SSL handshake failed because we were using AWS for deployment which uses SNI.
+> Serving multiple domains (virtual hosts) per a given IP address is called [name-based virtual hosting](https://en.wikipedia.org/wiki/Virtual_hosting#Name-based).
+In name-based hosting you tell the server the virtual host you're interested in via the host header.
+Such approach wouldn't work out of the box because headers are not sent to the server before SSL handshake has occurred.
+But in order for the SSL handshake to occur the server must somehow know for which domain to serve the SSL certificate.
+In order to solve the chicken-and-egg conundrum SNI was invented: at the beginning of SSL handshake you tell the server which domain you're interested in, usually via the `servername` option.
+Thus SNI allows to use SSL with name-based virtual hosting which is significantly [cheaper](https://aws.amazon.com/cloudfront/custom-ssl-domains/) than having a dedicated IP address per domain.
+Different clients implement SNI differently, specifically Apollo Client [uses](https://github.com/apollographql/apollo-client/blob/master/src/link/http/checkFetcher.ts) fetch API-based utility `node-fetch` which in [its turn](https://github.com/node-fetch/node-fetch/blob/cd33d2237889e13847b9b5168075753b66a16449/src/index.js#L60) uses Node.js `https` module.
+If the host header is set to some value then `https` module [assigns](https://github.com/nodejs/node/blob/6bcea0a38365f518580a4dbbf2f5627bede5aac5/lib/_http_agent.js#L275) the value to `servername`, otherwise the hostname is assigned to `servername`.

+So because I was explicitly passing the host header `bla.bla.bla.elasticbeanstalk.com`, the `servername` was set to it and as a result SNI failed because our SSL certificate was rather for `mysite.com`.

 In order to fix the bug I [found out](https://github.com/lfades/next-with-apollo/issues/88#issuecomment-570010727) that you can simply pass only the header you need in Apollo client constructor, so I only passed the cookie header: